electricbookworks/sacoronavirus-link/README.md

 To help ensure that South Africans get official, up-to-date information about COVID-19, and to fight fake news and misleading stories, the government has made it compulsory for all domains that end in `.za` to include a visible link to [sacoronavirus.co.za](https://sacoronavirus.co.za) on their landing page.
 This site is the government's official 'Covid-19 South African Online Portal'.

 Modifying a website quickly and elegantly can be tricky.
 Here is a **quick and easy way to include that link**.
 You do need some technical knowledge to implement it.
-Once implemented, your site will show a small popup that users can close.
+Once implemented, your site will show a small tab that users can close.
 It will stay closed for that visit (or 'session').

 This script is tiny (less than 3KB), and does not collect or transmit any data.